 What About The Best Safety Razor Blades – A Further Caution To The Beginner

-No discussion about the best double edge razor would be complete without mentioning blades.
+No discussion about the best DE razor would be complete without mentioning blades.
 Many beginners think “a blade is a blade” and while DE blades may all look similar there can actually be fairly significant differences in the way a blade is made.
-Metallurgy (the metal or combination of metals used to make the blade), coatings, and grinding specifications (the blade’s “sharpness”) can all play a part in the production process.
+Metallurgy (the metal or combination of metals used to make the blade), coatings, and grinding specifications (the blade’s “sharpness”) can all play a part in the razor blade production process.

 Some shaving vendors sell “sample packs” or “blade samplers” to make the process easier: you get a few blades of many different types.
 After you decide which one(s) work best you can then buy your favorites in bulk, saving a ton of money!